Back to all lessons

 By the end, you should be able to say:

-• Explain next-token prediction in simple language
+• Explain next-token prediction in plain language without understating its importance

-• Connect pretraining, prompting, and fine-tuning
+• Connect pretraining, prompting, alignment, and fine-tuning as parts of one larger workflow

 Think about this first